-Board Compensation - Increase earnings by 5% maximum to \$229 per meeting.
+Board Compensation - Continue with earnings of \$218 per meeting.

 Board compensation is established in District Code as \$218 per meeting.
 For Board Compensation to increase, the Board must pass an amendment to the Code.
 The last increase was in December 2013.
 Compensation may increase annually by no more than 5% per year.
 If Board compensation had increased with CPI, the current rate would be \$257 per meeting.
 If Board compensation had increased at the same rate as employee earnings, the 2019 rate would be \$233 and the projected 2020 rate would be \$236 per meeting.
-The forecast assumes the Board increases compensation next year by the 5% maximum which would be \$229 per meeting.
+If the Board increased compensation next year by the 5% maximum, the rate would be \$228.90 per meeting.